Denis O'Brien

 Kingston, Jamaica

 O’Brien is passionate about giving back to his communities.
 He founded the first Digicel Foundation in Jamaica in 2004 in the wake of the devastation caused by Hurricane Ivan with a vision of helping to create a world where no one gets left behind.
 Currently, he serves as a United Nations Broadband Commissioner for Digital Development, where he is helping promote access to broadband internet in developing countries and forcing big tech to contribute to the cost of bringing broadband access to the 3.5 billion people who currently don’t have access to the internet.
-Additionally, Denis serves on the board of Concern Worldwide US, an organisation dedicated to helping make positive change around the world.
+Additionally, Denis served on the board of Concern Worldwide US, an organisation dedicated to helping make positive change around the world.

 Leadership Insights